alembic/alembic/doc/source/abcview.rst

 data, as well as assemble hierarchical scenes.

     * Object, property, sample and value widgets
+    * Deferred loading for all Alembic objects
+    * Built-in instancing of Alembic archives
+    * Hierarchical scene assembly (with standard JSON output)
+    * Python console for closer inspection of Alembic objects
     * Playback or step through animation using the Timeline widget
-    * Hierarchical scene assembly (with standard JSON output)
-    * A Python console for closer inspection of Alembic objects
-    * GL viewer widget using AbcOpenGL lib
-    * Varying GL modes for rendering objects (box, fill, line, point)
+    * Per-camera render modes (box, fill, line, point)

 .. image:: abcview.png
    :width: 800